tbleckert/laramill/README.md

 	$user->subscription()->resume();

+### Remove subscription

+Removing a subscription will delete it completely from Paymill and removes the subscription id from the database.
+Check the `cancel` method to only cancel the subscription.

+	$user->subscription()->remove();

 ### Cancel subscription

-At the moment, canceling a subscription will remove the client immediately from the subscription.

-	$user->subscription()->remove();
+When you cancel a subscription it will remain in your database and in Paymill, but it will not be active.
+Therefor it can be activated again manually in the Paymill admin.
+To completely remove it, see the `remove` method.

+	$user->subscription()->cancel();

 ### List all subscriptions